 (ASE) Accredited Senior Evaluator for Skiing/Riding

-A Senior level Patroller may register for the ASE exam with approval of either the region director or region proficiency advisor.
+A Senior level Alpine Patroller may register for the ASE exam with approval of both the region director and the region proficiency advisor.
 The individual must demonstrate proficiency in each component described below.

 Components: